SANAREMULI/Personal-Budget-Tracker/README.md

-# Personal-Budget-Tracker
 # Budget Tracker – Week 3 Visual Design Challenge

 ## Project Overview

-This project is a simple Budget Tracker web application developed using **HTML** and **CSS**.
-The goal of this week's assignment was to improve the visual appearance of the existing application without changing its functionality.
-The project focuses on applying CSS techniques such as color palettes, typography, table and form styling, and the CSS Box Model to create a clean, modern, and user-friendly interface.
+This project is a simple **Budget Tracker** developed using HTML and CSS.
+The objective of this assignment was to improve the visual appearance of an existing budget tracker by applying modern CSS styling techniques without changing the application's functionality.

+The project demonstrates the use of a professional color palette, Google Fonts, table and form styling, and the CSS Box Model to create a clean, organized, and user-friendly interface.

 ---

-## Objectives

-This project demonstrates how to:

-- Apply a consistent and professional color palette.
-- Use Google Fonts to improve readability and visual hierarchy.
-- Style forms and tables for better usability.
-- Apply the CSS Box Model to organize content into visually distinct sections.
-- Improve the overall user experience through modern CSS styling.

----

 ## Features

-- Clean and responsive page layout.
-- Professional color palette applied consistently throughout the application.
+- Professional and consistent color palette
-- Google Fonts for improved typography.
+- Google Fonts (Merriweather and Poppins)
+- Responsive page layout
+- Card-style sections
-- Styled "Add Expense" form with rounded inputs and buttons.
+- Styled Add Expense form
-- Well-formatted expense table with:
-  - Styled table headers
+- Styled expense table
-  - Cell padding
-  - Borders
-  - Alternating row colors
+- Alternating table row colors
-  - Hover effects
-- Card-style layout using borders, padding, margins, border-radius, and box shadows.
-- Hover effects for buttons and table rows.
+- Hover effects for buttons and table rows
+- Rounded corners and shadows
+- Proper spacing using the CSS Box Model

 ---